 - · Sunshine State One Call of Florida

 - · Utility Protection Center of Georgia

 - · Dig Safely New York

 - · Ohio Utilities Protection Service

-- · Arizona Blue Stake, Inc.
+- Arizona 811

-3-25: Identification of Unknown Lines 10/
+3-25: Identification of Unknown Lines 15/

-Practice Statement: The one call center has a defined and documented policy for handling calls from excavators regarding the discovery of an unidentified line.
+Practice Statement: The 811 center has a defined and documented policy for handling calls from excavators regarding the discovery of an unidentified line.

-Practice Description: To facilitate damage prevention, one call centers have an established procedure that is implemented when an excavator calls and reports an unidentified facility.
-The action taken could be as simple as renotifying all affected facility operators in the absence of any other specific requirement of state or local law.
+Practice Description: To facilitate damage prevention, 811 centers have an established procedure that is implemented when an excavator calls and reports an unidentified facility.
+The action taken could be as simple as re-notifying all affected facility operators in the absence of any other specific requirement of state or local law.

-• Many one call centers process a "Dig Up" request when an unidentified line has been exposed (Texas).
+• Many 811 centers process a "Dig Up" request when an unidentified line has been exposed (Texas).
 Others simply reissue the locate request with an appropriate remark (Maryland, Delaware).
-Some state laws mandate that additional specific action be taken by the facility operators upon receipt of these types of notices (Arizona, which currently requires an "unknown line policy" to be in effect via the Arizona Blue Stake One Call Center).
-The law requires that the one call center "establish a method of providing personnel from a facility owner qualified to safely inspect and verify that the facility is abandoned or active and a method for reimbursing the verifying facility owner for the cost incurred."
+Some state laws mandate that additional specific action be taken by the facility operators upon receipt of these ty pes of notices (Arizona, which currently requires an "unknown line policy" to be in effect via the Arizona 811 center).
+The law requires that the 811 center "establish a method of providing personnel from a facility owner qualified to safely inspect and verify that the facility is abandoned or active and a method for reimbursing the verifying facility owner for the cost incurred."

-3-26: One Call Membership^{11/}
+3-26: 811 Center Membership^{22/}

-Practice Statement: Any entity that furnishes or transports products or services to a third party for its use or consumption by means of an underground facility or furnishes or transports products or services for its own internal use by means of an underground facility that occupies or crosses a right-of-way or utility easement is a member of a one call center.
+Practice Statement: Any entity that furnishes or transports products or services to a third party for its use or consumption by means of an underground facility, or furnishes or transports products or services for its own internal use by means of an underground facility that occupies or crosses a right-of-way or utility easement is a member of an 811 center.

-Practice Description: Underground damage prevention begins with a notice of intent to excavate submitted by an excavator to the appropriate one call center.
-The process of notification depends on all affected member facility operators being notified of intent to excavate through the regional one call center.
+Practice Description: Underground damage prevention begins with a notice of intent to excavate submitted by an excavator to the appropriate 811 center.
+The process of notification depends on all affected member facility operators being notified of intent to excavate through the regional 811 center.

-Membership in the one call center by underground facility operators ensures that potential conflicts with existing facilities that may be encountered during excavation activities are identified by using a single regional point of contact.
-Operators of the aforementioned underground facilities who fail to become members of their local one call center risk public safety and damage to their facilities, and endanger excavators who may come into contact with these aforementioned underground facilities.
+Membership in the 811 center by underground facility operators ensures that potential conflicts with existing facilities that may be encountered during excavation activities are identified by using a single regional point of contact.
+Operators of the aforementioned underground facilities who fail to become members of their local 811 center risk public safety and damage to their facilities, and endanger excavators who may come into contact with these aforementioned underground facilities.

-The following are examples of an underground facility that would probably not require one call center membership:
+The following are examples of an underground facility that would probably not require 811 center membership: